Raker22/remove_transformer/README.md

 Add the dependency and transformer to your `pubspec.yaml`:

     dev_dependencies:
-        remove: ^1.0.0
+      remove_transformer: ^1.0.0

     transformers:
-    - remove
+    - remove_transformer

-The order of the transformers determines the order they are run so `remove` will most likely need to be toward the top.
+The order of the transformers determines the order they are run so `remove_transformer` will most likely need to be toward the top.
 The transformer only runs in `release` mode.

 The transformer will remove content from files when it comes across the following strings.